EMMMABK/emmmabk/README.md

 ### 👨‍💻: About me:

-I'm a budding Full Stack Developer with a passion for IT, the journey commenced in 2020 with Python studies at IT & Business College Ala Too.
-Backend Development became a focal point, exploring frameworks, databases, and GitHub.
-Deepening Python expertise continued through Algoritmika's Python courses in 2021.
-May to August 2021 saw intensive Django immersion during a college bootcamp, achieving mastery in backend development.
-Interest then shifted to Front-end Development in September 2021, mastering HTML/CSS at Codify and venturing into JavaScript.
-July 2022 marked the successful completion of a JavaScript course, encompassing React and JavaScript fundamentals.
-Currently engaged in job hunting while providing Tech Support at Codify, aiding newcomers in web development, especially in web design.
-Additionally, backend component development for college projects remains a priority.
-Dedicated to perpetual learning, eagerly anticipating growth as a Full Stack Developer, crafting innovative solutions in technology's ever-evolving realm.
+A passionate journey into the world of IT commenced in 2020, when I embarked on my Python studies at the esteemed IT & Business College Ala Too.
+From the outset, backend development captured my fascination, igniting a journey of exploration into frameworks, databases, and version control through platforms like GitHub. 🚀

+My commitment to mastering Python only deepened with time, as I delved into advanced concepts and problem-solving strategies through Algoritmika's Python courses in 2021.
+However, it was during an intensive Django immersion bootcamp from May to August 2021 that I truly honed my skills, achieving mastery in the intricacies of backend development. 💻

+As the winds of curiosity shifted in September 2021, I eagerly embraced the world of Front-end Development, honing my craft in HTML/CSS through rigorous training at Codify.
+Venturing further into the realm of interactivity, I embraced JavaScript, mastering its intricacies with dedication and enthusiasm. 🎨

+July 2022 marked a significant milestone in my journey as I successfully completed a comprehensive JavaScript course, which encompassed essential frameworks like React alongside fundamental JavaScript concepts.
+This achievement further solidified my understanding and proficiency in modern web development technologies. 🌟

+Currently, I am immersed in the exciting phase of job hunting while contributing my expertise to Codify as a Tech Support member.
+In this role, I extend a helping hand to newcomers in the web development arena, particularly in the realm of web design, fostering an environment of collaboration and growth. 💼

+Moreover, I maintain a steadfast commitment to backend component development for college projects, ensuring that my skills remain sharp and relevant in today's dynamic tech landscape. 🔧

+In 2023, my thirst for knowledge led me to embark on a new adventure as I began studying SalesForce Administration and Development at the college.
+This addition to my skill set not only broadens my expertise but also underscores my unwavering dedication to perpetual learning and growth as a Full Stack Developer. 📚

+With a fervent passion for innovation and a relentless pursuit of excellence, I eagerly anticipate the opportunities and challenges that lie ahead, confident in my ability to craft innovative solutions in technology's ever-evolving realm. 🌱

 <p align="center">
  <img width="600" src="icons/snake.svg" alt="snake"/>